 Not All Protein is Created Equal

 In terms of protein, the type is just as important as the amount in the diet.
-Taurine is naturally found in animal-based proteins.
-Therefore, diets that contain an adequate level of high-quality animal protein should provide sufficient levels of taurine.6 However, lower quality animal-based proteins (i.e. those that provide low levels of one or more essential amino acid) may not provide adequate methionine and cysteine for dogs to produce enough taurine.
+Taurine and its precursors, methionine, and cysteine are naturally found in animal-based proteins.
+Therefore, diets that contain an adequate level of high-quality animal protein should provide sufficient levels of taurine.6 However, lower quality animal-based proteins (i.e., those that provide low levels of one or more essential amino acid) may not provide adequate methionine and cysteine for dogs to produce enough taurine.
 Knowing this, it’s critical to consider ingredients’ protein quality when formulating foods for both dogs and cats.
 Pet foods are also often supplemented with single amino acids, particularly methionine, lysine, and taurine, to ensure they contain sufficient amounts.3

 How Does Cooking Affect Amino Acids?

 Cooking can also affect protein and amino acids in food.
 Different formats of pet food (e.g., canned versus kibble) require different cooking temperatures.
 Cooking pet food is also required for food safety.
 However, cooking protein at excessive temperatures can potentially lead to the destruction of amino acids which can decrease the amount of amino acids available for an animal to use.7 On the flip side, not cooking ingredients enough can also be an issue.
 For example, some ingredients in their raw form may contain factors that can affect the absorption of other nutrients.7 Because of this, it is important that the effects of cooking on amino acid availability are accounted for when formulating pet foods.